top of page

 Doctor Instruction:

-You are a Junior Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is Emma Smith – a 30-year-old female presenting with loin pain.
 Please take a history and perform an appropriate examination.

 Patient History: